 Choosing the right school for your child can be a challenging process and it can sometimes seem that the information you need is not readily available.
-The London Borough of Bexley Admissions booklet will answer the majority of your questions but here are the answers to a few of the questions we are most frequently asked each year.
+Applying for a secondary school | London Borough of Bexley will answer the majority of your questions, but here are the answers to a few of the questions we are most frequently asked each year.

-2. What is the maximum distance within which you are able to offer places?
+1. What is the maximum distance within which you are able to offer places?

 This varies each year.
 Distance is measured as a straight line from home to BGS.
-Last year it was 2.53 miles as of June 2020 but it extends a little further when students on the waiting list take up vacated places (to near the 3 mile mark).
+Last year it was 1.92 miles as of June 2022 but it extends a little further when students on the waiting list take up vacated places (to near the 2 mile mark).

 Every year, parents are worried about how to prioritise their choices.
 The key message is simple - there is no game-playing or trickery - simply put the schools in order of your preferred choice.
 The system does the rest, allocating the school that is highest on your list for which you meet the admission requirement.
 So if BGS is your first choice, put it first on the form.

-3. We live 5 miles away.
+2. We live 5 miles away.
 I’m worried if I put BGS first choice I might lose out on a place at "Xxxxxx Grammar School" where I am comfortably within its usual catchment.
 What do you advise?

 Your likely offer of a place at "Xxxxxx Grammar School" is unaffected by the position you place it on the application form.
 The system sorts out which of your choices you qualify for and then awards you a place at the one which is highest on your list.
 Put the schools in order of your preferred choice.

-4. My son hasn’t passed the test.
+3. My son hasn’t passed the test.
 Can I still place BGS on the application form?

 Yes.
 In order to appeal you have to apply and be rejected.
 The advice is the same as Q3 with the added point that you must name at least one non-selective school or else you run the risk of having no place in September.